-The large number of option modules at stage 1 allows students to take subjects that they have not studied before or further study subjects of interest.
-Selection of certain modules would also allow a student to transfer to, for example, the Chemistry with Medicinal Chemistry programme at the end of stage 1.
-A special feature of this course is that students spend the third year of the degree at a university in Industry.
-The year abroad is accredited and is assessed on the basic of the research project, as well as by material delivered by distance learning.
+The large number of option modules at Stage 1 allows students to take subjects that they have not studied before or further study subjects of interest.
+Selection of certain modules would also allow a student to transfer to, for example, the Chemistry with Medicinal Chemistry programme at the end of Stage 1.
+A special feature of this course is that students spend the third year of the degree at a placement in Industry.
+The year in Industry is accredited and is assessed on the basis of the research project, as well as by material delivered by distance learning.